EMMEI96/HFS-harmonic_file_synthesizer/README.md

 The HFS is provided with an innovative set of harmonizing techniques based on the most ancient five modes (greek modes + locrian).
 When a key is pressed we can harmonize it by changing the value of the Pad Builder controls.

 #### Pad Builder Controls
-The **Modes** are selected by a webaudio knob , each Mode has a set of 4 **Chords** controlled by another webaudio-knob (all webaudio-knobs allow **MIDILearn**) and a set of 3 **Variations** controlled by a slider.
+The **Modes** are selected by a webaudio knob , each Mode has a set of 4 **Chords** controlled by another webaudio-knob (all webaudio-knobs allow **MIDI Learn**) and a set of 3 **Variations** controlled by a slider.

 Modes : phrygian -- mixolydian -- dorian -- lydian -- locrian

 The **Chords** knob has five values [0,1,2,3,4], when its to 0 there is no chord set, when the value goes from 1 to 4 it forms four different chords using the pitch of the played note as tonic.
+Setting Chords knob to a value and changing Mode knob will result into interesting successions of chords.

 <p align ="center" ><img width ="600" height ="110" src = "readme_images/padbuilder.png"></p>
 <p align ="center" > G key played </p>